cloudmesh-community/fa18-516-08/paper/paper.md

 | hid: fa18-516-08
 | github: [:cloud:](https://github.com/cloudmesh-community/fa18-516-08/blob/master/paper/paper.md)

+:o: Add Learning outcome

 ## Introduction

 European Union's General Data Protection Regulation (GDPR) came in to effect on May 25, 2018.

+:o: this is not an introduction, but an explanation what is covered, which is fine.
+But so far there is no information covered, and we may need to discuss if this shuld be changed or deleted. we also need a learning outcome section as we use in other epubs.
+The general qustion should be if this chapter is actually CLoud COMputing and provacy and GDPR is a subsection to it.

-In this chapter we will cover the guidance of GDPR to cloud computing and how it applies to the businesses inside and outside European Union.
+We will cover the guidance of GDPR to cloud computing and how it applies to the businesses inside and outside European Union.
 We will touch upon the terms data processor and data controllers for cloud computing as related to GDPR compliance.
 We will also cover GDPR readiness and privacy statements of some common cloud vendors like Amazon, Microsoft and Google.
 We will also present general market outlook in the wake of GDPR for preference of public vs private cloud.

 ## GDPR Compliance